 Living in Ecuador as an expat

 Most expats live in the capital, Quito, or Ecuador’s most populous city, Guayaquil, while Cuenca is popular among retirees.
-Wherever expats decide to settles, they are sure to be embraced by a friendly local community.
+Wherever expats decide to settle, they are sure to be embraced by a friendly local community.

 Political tension and protests, as well as personal safety, are sometimes concerns in Ecuador, especially in cities such as Quito and Guayaquil.
 It's best for expats to exercise the same caution they would in any metropolitan city: keeping valuables hidden, only walking in well-lit areas at night and avoiding public transport late at night.
 Crime is much less of a worry for those who relocate to the Galápagos Islands.
 While recognising the risks, it's important to have an open mind.